 Another cooking class experience is offered by Bali Asli.
 Perching on Jalan Raya Gelumpang, Amplapura, Karangasem, the cooking school will take you to an interesting adventure.

 Instead of bringing their students to a traditional market—which is where the food ingredients are sold—before the class, Bali Asli takes the pupils to the “very sources” of the food themselves, namely rice paddy fields and the river.
 You can try, perhaps for the first time in your life, planting the rice, plowing the soil, and fishing on a freshwater canoe.

 But if you stay in Kuta and reluctant to make a trip to Tanjung Benoa or Amlapura, you can simply stroll to Anika Cooking Class on Jalan Elang No. 3 Kuta.
 Even if you are too lazy to move at all from your bed you can still learn how to cook as they have an interesting in-house cooking class.

 Taking a jewellery crafting class

 Wearing a beautiful ring, earrings, bracelet, or necklace that you buy in a store is one thing.
 But, wearing a not-too-lovely ring, earrings, bracelet, or necklace you create yourself is something worth mentioning.

-Fortunately, there are a lot of jewelry workshops in Bali in which you can learn how to make your own jewelry.
+Fortunately, there are a lot of jewellery workshops in Bali in which you can learn how to make your own jewellery.
 Around Canggu, there are two recommended workshops you can go to, namely Artfuli Jewelry on Gg.
-Mekar Sari, Jalan Tunjung Sari No. 3A, Padangsambian, and Canggu Jewelry Class on Jalan Pantai Batu Bolong No. 273 (at which the mentor will guide you to finish your own-designed jewelry in three hours!).
+Mekar Sari, Jalan Tunjung Sari No. 3A, Padangsambian, and Canggu Jewelry Class on Jalan Pantai Batu Bolong No. 273 (at which the mentor will guide you to finish your own-designed jewellery in three hours!).

 Having fun at recreation centers